 The Night the Accordion Stole the Show at Broken Spoke

 I’ll never forget the first time I brought my accordion through the doors of the Broken Spoke in Austin, Texas.
 It was a hot Tuesday night in the early-90s, and the back room dance floor was already packed with two-steppers spinning under the colorful lights that stay up all year-round.
-Sitting in with Wayne “the train” Hancock and bass man Don Bacoch was the first of many wonderful evenings of music and socialization at the historic honky-tonk.
+Playing in the front cafe was Wayne “the train” Hancock and bass man Don Bacoch.
+They asked me to sit in with them and this was the first of many wonderful evenings playing music at the historic honky-tonk.

-Playing for Spoke visitors from all around the world, most folks there had never seen a woman leading a band with a full-size piano accordion.
+The Broken Spoke is world famous.
+Visitors from all around the world have the Spoke on their “must do” list.
+Some people who came in had never seen a woman leading a band with a full-size piano accordion.
 Some smiled politely.
 A few raised eyebrows.
 But the moment we hit the first notes of a swinging version of Hank Williams “Jambalaya,” something magical happened — the whole room leaned in.

-That night I learned a powerful truth: the accordion doesn’t ask for permission.
-It just opens its bellows and breathes life into a room.
-By the third song, people were crowding the stage, hollering requests, and dancing like they’d known these Cajun and Tex-Mex rhythms their whole lives.
+That night I learned a powerful truth: Just opens those bellows can breathes life into any room.
+By the third song, people were fully engaged.
+Hollering requests, and dancing like they’d known these Cajun and Tex-Mex rhythms their whole lives.

 I played with fire in my fingers and joy in my heart.
-We tore through classics and my own originals until the sweat was dripping and the dance floor was a joyful blur of boots and smiles.
+We tore through classic Hank Williams songs and I added a few of my easy to learn on the spot cajun-y, country blues original songs.
 At one point an older cowboy tipped his hat and yelled, “Girl, that squeezebox of yours has more soul than half the guitars in Austin!”

 That was the night I truly understood why I was happy I chose this instrument.
 It’s not flashy.
 It’s not loud just to be loud.
 But when you play it with heart, it connects people — young and old, country and city, dancers and listeners — in a way few other instruments can.